paul-sheridan/paul-sheridan.github.io/_talks/2024-05-10-upei-mathcamp.md

 location: "Charlottetown, Canada"
 ---

-This is a talk I gave at the [Math Camp 2024](https://www.upei.ca/school-of-mathematical-and-computational-sciences/math-camp).
+This is a talk I gave at [Math Camp 2024](https://www.upei.ca/school-of-mathematical-and-computational-sciences/math-camp).